etnt/NsoMobile/README.md

 5. `presentation`: Add the beginning of the *screen* , i.e our User Interface.
 It will make use of the View Model for subscribing to the data and the Intent Interface for communicating with the View Model.

+This will get you into a starting point for your new functionality that will compile.
+For an example, look at the git tag: `adding-new-functionality-example`.